Sphinx Themes: Introduction#

 What is Sphinx theme?#

 Sphinx theme is physically represented as a folder or ZIP file.
 The name of the folder or file (without ZIP suffix) becomes the name of the theme.
-In both cases, it must contain theme.conf file to be correctly recognized as Sphinx theme.
-The other files, like HTML, CSS, and JS, are optional.
+It must contain theme.toml (preferred since Sphinx 7.3 or theme.conf file to be correctly recognized as Sphinx theme.

 Resulting HTML code comes from templates.
-Templates are .html files written with Jinja2 templating language.
-During processing a template, Sphinx injects actual document body, document title, table of contents, etc. The most important templates are called layout.html (main template) and page.html (customizing document body appearance).
+Templates are .html files written with Jinja templating language.
+During processing a template, Sphinx injects actual document body, document title, table of contents, etc.

 my_theme/